Inversion encoding: Performance analysis

-The bus-invert method generates a code that has the property that the maximum number of transitions per time-slot is reduced from n to n/2 and thus the peak power dissipation for input/output (I/O) is reduced by half.
+The bus-invert method generates a code that has the property that the maximum number of transitions per time-slot is reduced from n to n/2+1 and thus the peak power dissipation for input/output (I/O) is reduced by nearly the half.
 From the coding theory point of view, the bus-invert code is a time-dependent Markovian code.

 While the maximum number of transitions is reduced by half, the average number has a smaller decrease.
 For an 8-bit bus for example, the average number of transitions, using bus-invert coding becomes 3.27 (instead of 4), or 0.41 (instead of 0.5) transitions per bus-line per time-slot.
 This means that the average number of transitions is 81.8% of the number with an unencoded bus.
 This is because the invert line contributes some transitions and the distribution of the Hamming distances is not uniform.